 Numerous studies have now shown that the Mediterranean diet can cause weight loss and help prevent heart attacks, strokes, type 2 diabetes, and premature death.

 A Mediterranean Diet Meal Plan

-Eat: Vegetables, fruits, nuts, seeds, legumes, potatoes, whole grains, breads, herbs, spices, fish, seafood and extra virgin olive oil.
+Eat Vegetables, fruits, nuts, seeds, legumes, potatoes, whole grains, bread, herbs, spices, fish, seafood and extra virgin olive oil.

 Eat Only Rarely: Red meat.

 Don’t Eat Sugar-sweetened beverages, added sugars, processed meat, refined grains, refined oils, and other highly processed foods.

 You should avoid these unhealthy foods and ingredients: